All Hallows Walter de la Mare (1926)

 You got to read this one.
 Author de la Mare is one of the finest writers of the supernatural.

 Walter de la Mare (1873 – 1956) was an English poet, short story writer, and novelist.
 He is probably best remembered for his works for children, for his poem “The Listeners”, and for a highly acclaimed selection of subtle psychological horror stories, amongst them Seaton’s Aunt and The Return.
 He was considered one of modern literature’s chief exemplars of the romantic imagination.

 Read All Hallows at Gutenberg.ca (page 288 in Table of Contents):

-Don’t forget to view the INDEX above of more free reading at Reading Fiction Blog.
-This is a compendium of over 200 short stories by more than 100 famous storytellers of mystery, suspense, supernatural, ghost stories, ‘quiet horror,’ crime, sci-fi, romance, and mainstream fiction.
+Don’t forget to view the INDEX OF AUTHORS’ TALES above for more free reading at Reading Fiction Blog.
+This is a compendium of over 250 short stories by more than 150 famous storytellers of mystery, suspense, supernatural, ghost stories, crime, sci-fi, romance, ‘quiet horror,’ and mainstream fiction.

 Comments are welcome!